minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 *If there are performance requirements for the product under various circumstances, state them here and explain their rationale, to help the developers understand the intent and make suitable design choices.
 Specify the timing relationships for real time systems.
 Make such requirements as specific as possible.
 You may need to state performance requirements for individual functional requirements or features.*

+The product shall take initial load time based on internet connection strength and hardware components of the users.

 ### 5.2.
 Safety Requirements

 *Specify those requirements that are concerned with possible loss, damage, or harm that could result from the use of the product.
 Define any safeguards or actions that must be taken, as well as actions that must be prevented.
 Refer to any external policies or regulations that state safety issues that affect the product’s design or use.
 Define any safety certifications that must be satisfied.*

+During the usage of the software, students may mishandle and the device.
+Parental supervision is recommended.

 ### 5.3.
 Security Requirements

 *Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the data used or created by the product.
 Define any user identity authentication requirements.
 Refer to any external policies or regulations containing security issues that affect the product.
 Define any security or privacy certifications that must be satisfied.*

+Access to the database shall be granted to students, teachers and managers only.
+Users are identified by their accounts, which use student ID for students and shortened names for teachers and managers as usernames.

 ### 5.4.
 Software Quality Attributes

 *Specify any additional quality characteristics for the product that will be important to either the customers or the developers.
 Some to consider are: adaptability, availability, correctness, flexibility, interoperability, maintainability, portability, reliability, reusability, robustness, testability, and usability.
 Write these to be specific, quantitative, and verifiable when possible.
 At the least, clarify the relative preferences for various attributes, such as ease of use over ease of learning.*

+- Availability: The application should work offline.

+- Correctness: The system should correctly link two sides of a flashcard.

+- Portability: The system should be easily transfered to other servers.

+- Usability: The system should have a uniform look and feel across different browsers.

 ## 6. Other Requirements